We Rule: Updates

 With an early 2010 content update, We Rule's level system allowed players to reach level 30 from the former 25.
-With this update the game's creators disabled power-leveling items such as Magic Cauliflower- and Asparagus, but added several rewards: the Ruby Citadel (available at level 30), Ruby Groves (level 26), Stocks (level 15) and Prison (level 15).
+With this update the game's creators disabled power-leveling items such as Magic Cauliflower and Asparagus, but added several rewards: the Ruby Citadel (available at level 30), Ruby Groves (level 26), Stocks (level 15) and Prison (level 15).
 A subsequent update shortly after the expansion to 30 levels reinstated Magic Cauliflower and Asparagus.

-On June 19, 2010, Ngmoco Inc. released a podcast discussing a new update which would allow the player to have several plots of land, known as realms, each gained or purchased at levels 15, 20, 25, and 30, as well as bug fixes.
-On June 26, Apple finalized the update and released it as We Rule 1.1.
+On June 19, 2010, Ngmoco released a podcast discussing a new update which would allow the player to have several plots of land, known as realms, each gained or purchased at levels 15, 20, 25, and 30, as well as bug fixes.
+On June 26, Apple finalized the update, which was released it as We Rule 1.1.

+Around September 2010, Ngmoco announced that We Rule would also be available on Android.

 On October 26, 2010, Apple finalized another major update.
-We Rule becomes We Rule: Quests, which enables players to take up optional quests that yield various rewards.
+We Rule became We Rule: Quests, which enables players to take up optional quests that yield various rewards.
 These quests require the player to make use of their Plus+ friends and order specific items from them, thus completing the quest once the other party has completed the order and sent it.
 Quest rewards come in the form of Experience points, Coins, or special decorations, which you can only obtain through completing quests.

 Within the same time span of the We Rule: Quests update, the maximum level players can achieve increased to 45 from the previous 40.
 Along with the new level cap, new crops were also introduced.

 As of August 2011, We Rule was updated weekly by Ngmoco.
 Players could achieve up to level 65, and special items, including "magic farms" and a gift system, were added.
 We Rule: Quests was later abandoned, and was replaced by the Goals system in the We Rule Deluxe version of the game.

 As of September 2012, We Rule ceased regular updates.
 The highest level achievable was 80.

 We Rule support ended completely on March 31, 2013.
 Players could not access their kingdom or play after that date.

 Criticism

 In We Rule, many players complain about slow loading time and problems involving connections and servers.
 In late March, We Rule had major server trouble, affecting a lot of players. ngmoco apologized for this trouble, by giving every player ten free Mojo.
 In June 2010 for half a week, when players tried to log in they received an error message noting that "plus+ is experiencing heavy load.
 Please try again later."
 This time players were given 5 free Mojo, as their crops and orders were spoiled by the time they could log back into "We Rule".
-We Rule now has been phased out as a supported product.